How to Perform an Information Security Gap Analysis

 4. Analyze your security program

 The last step is to perform a detailed analysis of your security program.
-If you choose to work with a cybersecurity platform, it automatically can correlate the findings across all factors to create your IT security profile that includes strengths and areas of weakness where improvements are needed.
-With that information, the platform can make recommendations for a security plan that is right for your company.
-The robust security plan should consider cyber risks, staffing, budget requirements, and timeframes to complete security improvements.
+If you choose to work with a cybersecurity platform, it can automatically correlate the findings across all factors to create your IT security profile, including strengths and areas of weakness where improvements are needed.

-By leveraging cybersecurity questionnaires, your organization’s IT security team can effectively evaluate the strength of its security program.
+By leveraging (note: replace link) cybersecurity questionnaires, your organization’s supply chain security team can effectively evaluate the strength of a vendor’s security posture.
 SecurityScorecard’s Security Questionnaires can help you cut your questionnaire cycle in half by providing automated cloud-based questionnaires in a secure and centralized platform.
-In doing so, you can more easily and efficiently identify gaps in security both for your organizations and third-party vendors.
+In doing so, you can more easily and efficiently identify gaps in security both for third-party vendors.

 Additionally, the platform’s Security Ratings enable your organization to be more resilient and continuously monitor the overall health of the IT environment.
-When the insights gathered from Security Questionnaires and Security Ratings, you’ll gain complete visibility into the cybersecurity of your entire IT ecosystem, allowing you to stay better prepared for any future cyberattacks.
+When the insights gathered from Security Questionnaires and Security Ratings, you’ll gain complete visibility into the cybersecurity of your third-party ecosystem, allowing you to stay better prepared for any future cyberattacks.

 Information security gap analysis FAQs